Listen To Bedrock

 The majority of our daytime programmes are three hours long.

-Presenters do have the option to pre-record their shows a couple of weeks ahead, providing flexibility.
-However, it remains the presenter’s responsibility to ensure your programme is broadcast at it’s allocated time (Live or Recorded).
-Failure to do so, may result in you coming off-air.
+However, it remains the presenter’s responsibility to ensure your programme is broadcast at it’s allocated time (Live or Recorded), failure to do so, may result in you coming off-air.

 Fundraising: